vitaly-t/pg-promise/README.md

-For [Promises/A+] libraries that do not implement a recognizable promise signature, [Promise Adapter] can be used to make them compatible with **pg-promise**, mostly needed by smaller/simplified [Conformant Implementations](https://promisesaplus.com/implementations).
+For [Promises/A+] libraries that do not implement a recognizable promise signature, [Promise Adapter] can be used to make them compatible with **pg-promise**, mostly needed by smaller and simplified [Conformant Implementations](https://promisesaplus.com/implementations).

 ---
 #### connect